Early Elementary

 Paisano Tutoring’s Early Elementary Science Class meets Tuesdays and Thursdays from 10 - 11 a.m.

 Students Read Aloud to the Group: During each science class session, some books are read aloud to the group by the teacher, while others are read aloud to the group by the students themselves, who take turns reading, with a rotation that changes readers at the end of each page.
-Paisano Tutoring has multiple copies of each book so that all students can easily see the book and follow along in the text, so as to know when it is their turn to read without a cue.
-At Paisano Tutoring, students learn to read during their kindergarten year, and are able to participate in the science class read-aloud rotation as early as 1st grade.
-As for students in our science class who are kindergarteners or delayed readers, there is no pressure to read aloud, but rather to just listen attentively and look at the pictures as the books are read.
+Paisano Tutoring has multiple copies of each book so that all students can easily see the book and follow along in the text, so as to know when it is their turn to read without needing a cue.
+At Paisano Tutoring, students learn to read during their kindergarten year, and they are able to participate as a reader in the science class read-aloud rotation as early as 1st grade.
+As for students in our science class who are kindergarteners or delayed readers, there is no expectation or pressure to read aloud, but rather to just listen attentively and look at the pictures as the books are read.

 Weather Unit